Reframing Science Education

 Challenge: The University of Mississippi 2020 Strategic Plan proposed two major goals:

-1. to lead the State and region in preparing STEM professionals and leaders—especially from underrepresented groups—and improve science literacy of the general public, and
+1. lead the State and region in preparing STEM professionals and leaders—especially from underrepresented groups—and improve science literacy of the general public, and

 2. construct a state-of-the-art learning facility for STEM designed to attract students to these majors, which are critical to the economic competitiveness of the State and the nation.